 In some cases, such as when using two disks in a RAID 1 configuration for the OS and two or more disks in RAID 1 or RAID 5 configuration for applications, creation of a separate Volume Group, VolGroup01 should be created to contain the Logical Volumes for the applications and data.

 Only a single swap partition should be created and it should reside in the same Volume Group as the OS.

 |/var||Yes||EXT3||9.00||Expand as required by server purpose|

 |/tmp||Yes||EXT3||5.00||Expand as required by server purpose|

 The NTP client must be installed and active on each computer.
-It should be synchronized to a local NTP time server.
-Red Hat or Fedora time servers can be used as secondary time sources if no other local sources are available but it is not recommended.
+It should be synchronized to a local NTP time server which is, in turn, synchronized to the distribution time server pools.
+A pool can be used as an NTP time source for individual hosts if no other local sources are available but it is not recommended.